By Jacob Casha

 A declaration that a country girl could not only stand among the world’s best, but best them.

-Though beneath the cheek-to-cheek grin, beer-soaked jubilation, and the six other majors she would tack onto her illustrious resume beyond that point, she remained exactly what she’d always been—a country girl, who forged her way to the top by doing different, being different, and being...
+Though beneath the cheek-to-cheek grin, beer-soaked jubilation, and the six other majors she would tack onto her illustrious resume beyond that point, she remained exactly what she’d always been—a country girl, who forged a way to the top by doing different, being different, and being...

 Burdekin.